LinyiWu/xcode-cmake/README.md

 **NOTE**:
 + [project.pbxproj](hello/project.pbxproj) refers to `Info.plist` by relative path(`hello/Info.plist`), so the generated `cmake/hello.cmake` behaves the same.
 Put `CMakeLists.txt` in the parent directory of `hello` if you want to include target-level cmake files.

++ Included settings could be overwritten, provided that configuration variant is explicitly stated.
+See `set_target_properties` in [CMakeLists.txt](CMakeLists.txt) for example.

 ## Why another xcode/ios cmake tool

 I hope cmake generated projects have xcode-default warnings enabled (see Xcode -> PROJECT -> Build Settings -> Apple Clang - Warnings).